|Restrictions:||Non-Sydney applicants only|

 View the units of study on offer in our 2018 Short Term Program:

 Units of study - Session A (26 May-7 Jul)

 Units of study - Session B (8 Jul-11 Aug)

 For most of you taking 2 units, please view your session clashes.
-If you need to change your preferences, email the program adviser Emily May:
+If you need to change your preferences or request an enrolment add/drop, email your student adviser:

 Clashes - Session A

 Clashes - Session B

 Class schedule - Session A

 Class schedule - Session B

 Urbanest is one of the most popular options with students, with convenient locations in fun areas that are an easy 5-15 minute walk to campus.
 You’ll have access to social and study spaces, a gym and yoga room, TV and video games room, coin-operated laundry, and outdoor BBQ create providing heaps of opportunity to get to know students from all around the world.
 Rooms are fully furnished and rent is inclusive of all utilities and 20GB of internet per month.
 All locations have a 24/7 dedicated on-site team, CCTV, and swipe card access for all rooms.